Peer Education Programs

 The Sexual Health Education Program (SHEP) is a peer health education program dedicated to promoting sex positivity and harm reduction.
 SHEP students provide accurate, non-judgmental information about sexual health via individual appointments, group workshops, campus events, educational blogs, and courses such as PH 180.

-Applications for 2024-25 are now open!
+Applications open annually in March!
 View the SHEP webpage for more information about the application process.
-The application deadline is April 5, 2024.

 Contact: Robin Mills, robinmills@berkeley.edu, (510) 642-3620